Explore animal bones, habitats and learn about the food chain in this hands-on workshop.

-A two hour Science Workshop for Key Stage 2 based at Market Hall Museum, Warwick with an optional self-led tour in Priory Park that lasts one hour.
+A two-hour science workshop for Key Stage 2 based at Market Hall Museum in Warwick.
+With an optional self-led tour in Priory Park that lasts one hour.

-- Identify carnivores and herbivores by their diet and the characteristics of their teeth.
+Identify carnivores and herbivores by their diet and characteristics of their teeth

-- Identify where different animals sit in a food chain and recognise predators, prey and producers.
+Identify where animals sit in the food chain and group them into predators, prey and producers